Petetunze/Random_Image_Generator/README.md

-# Personal Project : Random Image Generator
+# Personal Project :Googly Geodes Image Generator

 Objective:
 Take a folder and its subfolders that contains PNG images of different image layers.